Skip to navigation

 Steps to Take After an Injury

-The first consideration if you’re injured on the job is to seek medical attention, although it should be noted that some injuries don’t show up until hours or even days later.
-An adrenaline rush can mask the pain and give you a false sense of “I’m fine.”
+The first consideration, if you're injured on the job, is to seek medical attention, although it should be noted that some injuries don't show up until hours or even days later.
+An adrenaline rush can mask the pain and give you a false sense of “I'm fine.”
 For your own health and welfare, and for any claim you may need to make to recover your medical expenses, you should seek a medical evaluation as soon as possible.

 Provided you’re not so injured that you need to go to a clinic or doctor’s office immediately, you should gather and document the facts of what happened by taking videos or images using your smartphone.